top of page

 MRI INTEGRATION

-First we listen to your story to understand what makes your symptoms unique.
-Next we perform a proper physical examination.
-Then we match the MRI to your story and exam results so that decisions are specific
+After we perform a proper physical examination, we throughly review your MRI images and report.
+The purpose of this step is to match the MRI to your exam results so that decisions are specific

 and focused.